massacresIV/PF1EE/docs/srd/classes/core/champion/champion.md

 At 11th level, a Champion can expend two uses of her Smite ability to grant the ability to Smite to all allies within 10 feet, using her bonuses.
 Allies must use this Smite ability by the start of the Champion’s next turn and the bonuses last for 1 minute.
 Using this ability is a Free Action.

 ## Divine Champion (Su)
 At 20th level, a Champion becomes a conduit for the power of her god.
 Her Damage Reduction granted by her Code increases by 5.
 Whenever she uses Smite and successfully strikes an Outsider opposed to her chosen Smite, the outsider is also subject to a banishment, using her Champion level as the caster level (her weapon and holy symbol automatically count as objects that the subject hates).
 After the banishment effect and the damage from the attack is resolved, the Smite immediately ends.
-In addition, whenever she Channels Energy or uses Champion’s Touch, she heals or harms the maximum possible amount.
+In addition, whenever she Channels Energy or uses Fervor, she heals or harms the maximum possible amount.

 ---